 Contact your doctor and ask him or her to call Caremark directly at 800.626.3046 (doctors only) to request prior authorization for your prescription.

 1. What is considered preventive care?
 What preventive services are covered?

 Preventive care refers to services or tests that help identify health risks and are covered at no cost to you when received in-network.
 For example, preventive care includes screening mammograms, annual wellness exam/physical and immunizations.
 In many cases, preventive care helps a patient avoid a serious or even life-threatening disease.

 If your annual preventive visit includes discussion or treatment of a specific health issue, you may be required to pay the copay for a regular office visit.
 Claims are processed based on the diagnosis submitted by the provider, so it is important for the provider to file the claim as preventive.

 2. Do I have to pay a copay for an annual well-woman visit if I also have an annual physical with my internist or family doctor?

 A well-woman visit is an annual preventive visit just like an annual physical or exam.
-As part of both the Partnership and Standard PPOs, female members can have a well-woman visit and a physical each year.
+As part of each PPO, female members can have a well-woman visit and a physical each year.
 Both of these visits are covered at no cost to the member when received in-network.

 3. How are mammograms covered by our insurance plan?